-The rate limitation of four types of messages in ingress ports:
+The rate limitation of five types of messages in ingress ports:

-- Unknown Unicast Frame (UUF): the message whose destination MAC address has not been learned or has not been statically added - Broadcast Frame (BF): the message with the destination MAC address of FF:FF:FF:FF:FF:FF - Multicast Frame (MF): the message whose destination MAC address has been statically added or has been learned by IGMP Snooping and GMRP. - Unicast Frame (UF): the unicast message whose destination MAC address has been learned or been statically added.
+- Unknown Unicast Frame (UUF): the message whose destination MAC address has not been learned or has not been statically added - Unknown Multicast Frame (UMF): the message whose destination MAC address has not been statically added or has not been learned by IGMP Snooping and GMRP. - Broadcast Frame (BF): the message with the destination MAC address of FF:FF:FF:FF:FF - Multicast Frame (MF): the message whose destination MAC address has been statically added or has been learned by IGMP Snooping and GMRP. - Unicast Frame (UF): the unicast message whose destination MAC address has been learned or been statically added.